-Wing deflations can occur in a strong turbulence.
-The Deck is designed and tested to recover without pilot's input in almost all situations by simply releasing the brakes and letting the glider fly.
-To train and understand all the manoeuvres described, attend SIV courses.
+Wing deflations (collapses) can occur in strong turbulence.
+The D-light is designed and tested to recover without pilot input in almost all situations, by simply releasing the brakes and letting the glider fly.
+To train and understand all the manoeuvres described, attend SIV clinics.